gsgallant/portfolio/README.md

 #Portfolio App Code
-This is not my portfolio but only the code for my portfolio app.
+This is the code for my portfolio app.
 You probably reached this github repo through the actual portfolio website and this is only the README for the portfolio app.
+Each app within the portfolio has its own README and are accessible via the running portfolio website.<br>http://gallantportfolio.herokuapp.com

-The screenshots in this README are of this portfolio app (these are not the screenshots of the apps within my portfolio).
+The screenshots in this README are of this app (these are not the screenshots of the apps within my portfolio).

 #Screenshots:
 <p align="center">